Photonsters/anycubic-photon-docs/FAQ.md

 ### My printer resets during prints!
 - this is a known problem and there are a few solutions to test. see the [KNOWN ISSUES SECTION](https://github.com/Photonsters/anycubic-photon-docs/blob/master/known-issues/photon-known-issues.md)

+## MAINTENANCE

+### What grease should I use in the lead screw?
+Viscous grease.
+The thick, creamy, toothpaste consistency type.
+Aka machine grease, cosmoline, gel grease, gear grease, etc.
+White Lithium grease is well received.
+You could also try "non flick" motorcycle lube.
+Just make sure the lubricant is not thin and runny.
+Do not use WD-40!